 Know which hedge trimmer brand you want?
 Use the links to go straight to our reviews and find your ideal model:

 Which? has a wealth of information on the UK’s favourite garden-tool brands.
-Every two years, we ask Which? members to tell us about the garden products they own - from how likely they'd be to recommend a brand, to how reliable the products are once you get them home.
-This year, almost 5,000 members told us about more than 11,000 products.
-We calculate a brand's reliability and its customer score based on the results of our biennial survey.
+Every two years, we ask Which? members and the general public to tell us about the garden products they own - from how likely they'd be to recommend a brand, to how reliable the products are once you get them home.
+This year, 8,881 consumers told us their opinions.
+We calculate a brand's customer score based on the results of our biennial survey.

-Our reliability surveys, combined with our extensive lab tests, mean we can recommend the best hedge trimmer you should buy.
+Our product experience surveys, combined with our extensive lab tests, mean we can recommend the best hedge trimmer you should buy.